ALLUOS/ALLUOS.github.io/_posts/2020-05-01-evaluation.md

 The project opened up great opportunities for further research and development in the field of distance interaction and education, therefore we assume the following possible ways of product development:

-* Study, analysis, and application of didactic capabilities, properties and functions of Telegram;
+* Study, analysis, and application of didactic capabilities, properties, and functions of Telegram;
 * Development of a model for remote interaction of all participants;
 * Selection, organization, and structuring of the content of instructions in conjunction with the application;
 * Development of requirements for the creation of tasks;